Modernity opens its new exhibition space in London – Moves into a 18th century mansion

 “We have long wanted to have a base in London, a location which has been a vibrant market for many years.
 The mansion not only serves the ability to showcase our pieces, but to create inspiring environments built around a mixture of furniture, lighting, ceramics, textiles and art.”
 Says Isaac Pineus, co-owner of Modernity.

-“The fact that the house is beautiful, a kind of fallen beauty, creates an interesting contrast between the rough interior and our beautiful vintage furniture”. says Andrew Duncanson, founder and co-owner of Modernity.
+“The fact that the house is beautiful, a kind of fallen beauty, creates an interesting contrast between the rustic rooms and our beautiful vintage furniture”. says Andrew Duncanson, founder and co-owner of Modernity.

 Modernity opened its gallery in Stockholm almost 22 years ago, in March 1998, and has been constantly investing in high-quality pieces from the leading designers of Sweden, Denmark and Finland and has very purposefully expanded into the international market by exhibiting at all of the finest and most distinguished art and design fairs in London, New York, Paris and Maastricht.